Hostinger vs GreenGeeks 2026: Which Web Host Is Actually Worth Your Money?

 | Verified 300% green energy offset | Higher renewal prices |

-| Nightly backups included by default | Only 3 data center locations |
+| Nightly backups on every plan | Only 3 data center locations |

-| Standard cPanel familiarity | No mobile app |
+| Standard cPanel that everyone knows | No mobile app |

-| Solid security on all plans | Support can be slow at peak times |
+| Solid security across the board | Support slower at peak times |

-| EPA verified eco credentials | Standard SSD (not NVMe) |
+| EPA verified green credentials | Standard SSD (not NVMe) |

-| Unlimited bandwidth on all plans |
+| Unlimited bandwidth everywhere |

 Who Should Choose Hostinger?

-Hostinger makes the most sense if you're:
+Pick Hostinger if you're:

 Who Should Choose GreenGeeks?

-GreenGeeks is the right call if you're:
+Pick GreenGeeks if you're:

 - An agency or developer managing multiple client sites who values cPanel's familiar workflow